githarsh7/githarsh7/README.md

 <div align="center">

-CODE IS NOT JUST ABOUT FUNCTIONALITY — IT IS ABOUT BUILDING SYSTEMS THAT SCALE, PERFORM, AND CREATE VALUE.
+CODE IS NOT JUST ABOUT FUNCTIONALITY — IT IS ABOUT BUILDING SYSTEMS THAT SCALE, PERFORM AND CREATE VALUE.

 </div>